Updated: Jul 7

 Sha Tin regional government and its community are in full support of this film production.
-Audience can enjoy the dragon boat at Shing Mun River until the end of the credit role.
+Audience can enjoy the dragon boat at Shing Mun River until the end of the credit roll.

 This film is a quality work and the most well made pure local film production of this year.

 #ManontheDragon2018 #逆流大叔 #HongKongFilmDevelopmentCouncil #香港電影發展局 #HKFDC #TheEmptyHands2017 #boxoffice #DirSunnyhahahaChan #PegasusBroadband天馬寛頻工程部 #ChanLung #FrancisNg #WongSukYee #ChanLeungPoon #William #WuTszTungTony #LiJiataiKennyTakBunWong #dragonboatrace #吳鎮宇 #Dorothy #JenniferYu #ShaTin #ShingMunRiver #香港電影 #電影 #香港 #萬水千山縱橫 #陳詠燊 #阿龍 #淑儀 #威廉 #胡定欣 #Carol #潘燦良 #黃淑儀 #黎家泰 #黃德斌 #胡子彤 #余香凝 #阿蟲 #李賞 #岑珈其 #陳自豪 #莊思敏 #Yvonne #柳俊江 #Calvin #駱振偉 #梁天尺 #吳鳳鳴 #陳仕文 #龍文康 #電影發展基金電影製作融資計劃 #港幣 #RubberBand